moffenzeefmodular/VCVrack-submission/README.md

 - Themed jacks and screws updated for all modules
 - All wavetables and sequences moved to res folder
 - Renamed widgets to start with letters instead of numbers

+## v2.4.0
+- Added Quad Deviant
+- Changed positive LED indicators on Deviant to green
+- Removed deprecated use of setBrightnessSmooth from BadIdea1800